Reactful-USF-ML-Project/USF-ML-Project/README.md

 # Some Challenges to Figure out
 ~Under the assumption Tensorflow wants numbers and single dimension arrays.~ [Not true see this: tensorflow feature columns](https://www.tensorflow.org/guide/feature_columns)

  * sessions over time of unique user
  * ~goals and reactions over time~ [Fixed using the feature columns concept](https://github.com/Reactful-USF-ML-Project/USF-ML-Project/commit/13078037e1f6ddc624623e4ba80ab1e4e45ef878)
- * page transitions over time
+ * page transitions over time (Maybe a frequency occurrence of all pages seen?)

 # TODO
- * I have changed how the result matrix looks so I will need to come up with a description of it
+ * I have changed how the result matrix looks so I will need to come up with a description of it but it may change as we train so leave it for now